 Knowing how complex a DIY solar kit install can be helps you plan better and avoid surprises.
 Our hands-on experience showed that installation difficulty varies a lot depending on the kit and setup.

-Tools & Skills You’ll Likely Need
+Tools & Skills You will Likely Need

 Basic Tools (for most setups):